 As with most loans, payday loans do have implications on your credit scores, which can impact your ability to get loans — payday and other types — in the future.

-Payday loans can and do affect your credit score.
-In this post we’ll dive into the details and nuances of how this all works.
+Payday loans can and will affect your credit score.
+In this post, we’ll dive into the details and nuances of how this all works.

 Struggling with payday loan debt?

 See how much you could save with a payday loan relief program.

 A credit score, which might also be called a FICO score, ranges from 0-850.
 It reflects how creditworthy you are.

 Credit scores are calculated by a handful of different credit bureaus based on data that the bureaus gather about consumers.
 The three major credit bureaus are Experian, TransUnion and Equifax, but in the payday lending world, you also have FactorTrust and Clarity.

 Nobody knows the exact algorithm used to determine credit scores, but they use a combination of the following data points:

 - The number of credit lines